raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 por tanto, como consecuencia
     = as a result (neutro)
-    = therefore (formal) `The experiment did not yield the expected results; thus, the hypothesis was revised` = thus (formal menos común) `The experiment did not yield the expected results; therefore, the hypothesis was revised` = consequently (muy formal)
+    = therefore (f) `The experiment did not yield the expected results; thus, the hypothesis was revised` = thus (formal menos común) `The experiment did not yield the expected results; therefore, the hypothesis was revised` = consequently (muy formal)